Lack3/Discord-Nitro-Gen-English/README.md

 # Discord-Nitro-Gen-English
-Forked from https://github.com/Stanley-GF/Discord-Nitro-Generator but translated to english by me.
+Forked from https://github.com/Stanley-GF/Discord-Nitro-Generator but translated english by me.